 After you’ve selected the candidate who best fits the position’s requirements, prepare an employment contract in compliance with national labor laws.
 Ensure that you meet all requirements and outline working hours, salary, termination, and any other key terms to consider.
 You and your new hire should review and sign the contract to establish a strong working relationship from the beginning.

-Employment Laws in Saint Kitts and Nevis
+Saint Kitts and Nevis Employment Laws

 As an employer, you are responsible for providing all guaranteed benefits outlined in the country’s labor laws, including rest days, annual leave, sick leave, and maternity leave.
 You are prohibited from any discrimination against employees, and you must ensure that employees receive consistent wages and safe working conditions.